jorainer/EuroBioC2016-ensembldb/abstract.md

 ## Extending `ensembldb`: MySQL backend and protein annotations

-Johannes Rainer (twitter/github:jotsetung), Sebastian Gibb (github:sgibb) and Laurent Gatto (twitter:lgatt0/github:lgatto)
+Johannes Rainer (twitter/github:jotsetung), Sebastian Gibb (twitter:sebastiangibb/github:sgibb) and Laurent Gatto (twitter:lgatt0/github:lgatto)

-The `ensembldb` package allows to create and query `AnnotationDbi` compliant `EnsDb` databases to store and extract genomic coordinates of genes, transcrips and exons.
+The `ensembldb` package allows to create and query `AnnotationDbi` compliant `EnsDb` databases to store and extract genomic coordinates of genes, transcripts and exons.
 While providing similar annotations than the `TxDb` databases, `ensembldb` implements a rich filtering framework enabling fast and customized database queries.
 Recently, `ensembldb` was extended with the capability